jroulet/cogwheel/README.md

 The coordinate system and folding algorithm are described in an accompanying article https://arxiv.org/abs/2207.03508

-The marginalization over all extrinsic parameters describing mergers is described in https://arxiv.org/abs/2210.16278
+The marginalization over all extrinsic parameters for mergers is described in https://arxiv.org/abs/2210.16278

 ## Installation
 ```bash